dimsav/blog/_posts/2015-02-08-elasticsearch-aggregations.md

 {% endhighlight %}

 Pretty cool.
-The examples above shows us how you can have nested documents and how you can nest/chain aggregations (not related to nested documents).
+The example above shows us how you can have nested documents and how you can nest/chain aggregations (not related to nested documents).

 You can read more about the [nested type](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/mapping-nested-type.html#_mapping) and [nested aggregations](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/search-aggregations-bucket-nested-aggregation.html) in the docs.